arnodelorme/optimize_montage/README.md

 # Acknowledgements

 Thanks to Robert Oostenveld for fruitful discussions.
-Robert's comment on the project:

-"I would in general go rather for one that has low coverage over one that has dense coverage at the top.
-The bottom electrodes capture a lot of depth information.
-There is also an old paper about this (cannot think of the reference right now, but might be Scherg and/or Berg or so).
+Robert agrees thta he would go rather for a montage that has low coverage over one that has dense coverage at the top.
+The bottom electrodes capture a lot of depth information which are useful for source localization.
+He also mentions an old paper about he could not remember the exact reference (might be Scherg and/or Berg or so).

-I would not include I1 and I2.
+He would not include I1 and I2.
 Iz is ok (the inion is bony), but with I1 and I2 you know that more or less for sure that they end up on the muscle.
 Unless you want to capture neck tension of course (and there might be a good reason for that).

-I would use FCz as ground and TP9 or TP10 (or the corresponding M1 or M2) as online reference."
+Robert would use FCz as ground and TP9 or TP10 (or the corresponding M1 or M2) as online reference.

 # Other similar projects